HackYourAssignment/databases-Cohort53/Week2/MAKEME.md

-> This Assignment assumes you have installed the software [MySQL](https://dev.mysql.com/downloads/installer/) on your
+> This Assignment assumes you have set up PostgreSQL as described in the [Setup instructions](../Week1/Postgresql-setup.md).
-> computer.
-If not, please do that first!
+> If you haven't done this yet, please complete the setup first!

 # Assignment Databases Week 2